 - How Is Colon Cancer Misdiagnosed?

-- Is Misdiagnosis Always Medical Malpractice?
+- Is a Delay in Diagnosing Colon Cancer Always Medical Malpractice?

-- Colon Cancer Verdicts and Settlements
+- Colon Cancer Misdiagnosis Settlements and Verdicts

 Colon cancer is the result of the uncontrolled growth of cells of the colon.
 The colon is another word for the lower intestine.
 Colorectal tumors are most commonly in glandular structures in the epithelial tissue that lines the cavities and surfaces of blood vessels.